vesterheim/gold-medalist-portfolio/_artists/greaves--lynne.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
 I got involved in Norwegian folk art because I am of Swedish descent, so all Scandinavian weaving is very appealing.
 My friend Ruth Duker was a big influence.
-She was also a friend of Lila.
+She was also a friend of Lila Nelson.
 Ruth was German but we both loved Scandinavian weaving.

 - Lynne Greaves, 2008